Applying for a credit card as a new immigrant to the U.S.

 -

-New immigrants who may not be eligible for a Social Security number (SSN) could apply for an Individual Taxpayer Identification Number (ITIN).
+New immigrants who may not be eligible for a Social Security number might apply for an Individual Taxpayer Identification Number.

 -

-Recent immigrants may also be candidates for secured credit cards and some unsecured cards designed for people who are new to credit.
+Recent immigrants may be candidates for both secured credit cards and unsecured cards for people new to credit.

 -